End-to-end-provenance/drat/README.md

 Drat R Archive Template

+The [rdt package](https://github.com/End-to-end-provenance/rdt) is available for installation from this drat.

 ### Background

 The R package ecosystem is one of the cornerstones of the success seen by R.